-SALMOD makes use of a batchfile to enter the data and save time when calibrating (re-runs).
-After manually entering all the required data for the first time, SALMOD automatically saves a TEMP.TXT file.
+Windows version for calibrating.
+After manually entering all the required data for the first time in the DOS version of SALMOD, SALMOD automatically saves a TEMP.TXT file.
 For subsequent re-runs, the user must save this file to another name and enter this filename so as to avoid manually having to repeat the whole procedure.
 This textfile can be edited to change the data.